alexandar-m/ANPR-KNearest/README.md

 Creates jpeg's from TTF font in subfolders, one char one folder

 2. JPEG CHAR TRAINING
-training - single font
-works
-training - font in subfolders
+training - single font (works) training - font in subfolders (not finished, have issues, work in progress)
-(still have issues)

 3. RECOGNIZE
 recognize.py